lobofoltran/homelab/apps/agentd/README.md

 - Executes **periodic jobs** based on a local JSON configuration
 - Each job runs with its own interval
 - Collects and stores local data
-- Cross-platform (Linux, MacOS and Windows)
+- Cross-platform distribuition as a service (Linux, MacOS and Windows)

 ## Project Structure